module-federation/aegis/README.md

 Overview:
 - Support WASM domain, adapter, and services components
 - Port Aegis to AssemblyScript for WASM standalone runtimes
+- User option to attempt to run their existing TypeScript components in WASM stack machine

 ### AppMesh
 Deecentralized network for transparent integration and dynamic redistribution of federated software